How OCR tech can drive value for accountants and bookkeepers

 OCR-based data entry tools allow businesses to file documents in the cloud, retrievable on any device, at any time.
 As well as decluttering the office, this means users no longer need to print, store, photocopy, or process reams of paper documents by hand any more.

 A more engaged workforce

 Let’s face it, spending long hours on paperwork isn’t fun.
 Reducing this burden will make your employees happier and more engaged in the long term.
 Instead, staff can focus more on the analysis of your client’s data, rather than its entry and in supporting other revenue-driving lines of business.

 OCR in practice

 The right software can capture tax summaries by default and if requested, full line item details including description, quantity and unit price.
-Certain solutions can also remembers how you categorise your expenses such as the relevant supplier account, nominal account and tax code without ever creating duplicate supplier accounts or posting duplicate invoices into your accounting solution.
-They even matches invoices to purchase orders.
+Certain solutions can also remember how you categorise your expenses such as the relevant supplier account, nominal account and tax code without ever creating duplicate supplier accounts or posting duplicate invoices into your accounting solution.
+They even match invoices to purchase orders.

 Sounds too good to be true?
 It isn’t, but don’t take our word for it, here’s what one of our customers had to say: